Charleene Closshey: Music

 Closshey trained classically, studying her primary instruments of violin (beginning at age 12), piano (age 2), and voice (age 24).
 She played violin with artists including Josh Groban, Charlie Daniels, Mannheim Steamroller, Frank Sinatra, Jr., and the Trans-Siberian Orchestra among others.
 After Closshey began classical vocal training, she soon thereafter sang in Rome, Italy with the Operafestival di Roma and with the St. Petersburg Opera in productions of La bohème and Die Fledermaus (Sally).

 In 2011, Closshey released the jazz cabaret album Smile.
-Her first instrumental album, Glimpse (2012), was commissioned for yoga sessions at the 13th Annual Association of Comprehensive Energy Psychology conference.
+Her first instrumental album, Glimpse was released in 2012, was commissioned for yoga sessions at the 13th Annual Association of Comprehensive Energy Psychology conference.

 Closshey scored the films No Postage Necessary, An Evergreen Christmas, and Walking with Francis.

+In 2022, Closshey released her album Aligned: A Planetary Mantra and Gong Shower.
+In this album, she has combined NASA-recorded space sounds with ambient compositions music tuned to the mathematically-calculated frequencies of the planets, planetary gongs, and Sanskrit mantras.

+Awards and recognition

+Closshey was appointed to the Florida Film and Entertainment Advisory Council.
+In 2005, she was awarded "30 Under 30" by the Tampa Bay Business Journal.